-I am a postdoctoral scholar at the University of Cambridge, working on fine particle magnetism in natural environments.
-I have taken up the post after an 8 year stint at the University of Minnesota, both as a PhD student and a postdoctoral associate in the Institute for Rock Magnetism (IRM).
-My most recent research at the IRM was conducted on the rock magnetism and paleomagnetism of speleothems.
+I am a research geologist at the Museum of Natural History in Washington, D.C., studying iron biomineralization by bacteria using magnetic methods, imaging, and modeling.
+I moved here from the University of Cambridge, where I was a research associate working on fine particle magnetism in natural environments.
+Previously I had spent 8 years at the University of Minnesota, both as a PhD student and a postdoctoral associate at the Institute for Rock Magnetism (IRM).
+My most recent research at the IRM was conducted on the mineral magnetism and paleomagnetism of speleothems.

 I received my bachelor’s degree from Babeș-Bolyai University in Cluj, Romania, where I investigated the paleoclimate of the Late Glacial in the Transylvanian Basin.
 Part of my research was carried out in the Department of Quaternary Geology at Lund University, Sweden.
 My next stop was Mississippi State University, where I worked on my master’s degree looking at carbonate island karst development in the Bahamas in relation to sea level change over the last interglacial-glacial cycle.
 I then ended up at the other end of the Mississippi River, in the land of 10,000 lakes.
 I completed my doctorate at the University of Minnesota, working on the environmental magnetism of lake sediments.